 - Visual acuity: During this process of eye examinations, a visual acuity test is performed, which is a common means of measuring visual acuity is the Snellen chart.
 This is a large card or projection with progressively smaller horizontal lines of random block letters.
 The test determines how well a patient can discern detail at a given distance.
 Patients taking this test will cover one eye and then read aloud the letters of each row, starting from the top.
 The smallest row that can be accurately read indicates the patient’s visual acuity in that eye.

-- Refraction: This test during the eye examinations are used to find the best corrected vision, if necessary for prescription eyewear or contacts.
-During the eye exams,the doctor will try various lenses in front of each eye, as the patient focuses on a chart at a distance or up-close, to help determine the best power of correction.
+- Refraction: This test during the eye examinations are used to find the best-corrected vision, if necessary for prescription eyewear or contacts.
+During the eye exams, the doctor will try various lenses in front of each eye, as the patient focuses on a chart at a distance or up-close, to help determine the best power of correction.

 - Color vision: The color vision test during the eye examination is when the doctor shows the patient a series of images with symbols embedded in color dots or patterns.
-Based upon the patient’s ability to identify the symbols during the eye exams, certain types of colorblindness can be diagnosed or ruled out.
+Based on the patient’s ability to identify the symbols during the eye exams, certain types of colorblindness can be diagnosed or ruled out.

-- Ophthalmoscopy: The ophthalmoscopy test during eye exams is often done with an ophthalmoscope, a handheld instrument with light and magnifying lenses.
+- Ophthalmoscopy: The ophthalmoscopy test during eye exams is often done with an ophthalmoscope, a handheld instrument with a light and magnifying lenses.
 Alternatively, the doctor may use other means, such as a slit lamp, which affords a more three-dimensional view.
 Ophthalmoscopy aims to inspect the retina and surrounding internal eye.
 During the eye exam, this test can help diagnose problems with the retina or detachment of the retina, and monitor diseases like glaucoma and diabetes.
 Opacity in the eye can indicate a cataract.
-Sometimes during the eye exam the doctor will dilate the pupils with eye drops, to gain a wider view of the internal eye.
+Sometimes during the eye exam, the doctor will dilate the pupils with eye drops, to gain a wider view of the internal eye.

 - Tonometry: The Tonometry test during the eye examination measures intraocular pressure, which can be a sign of glaucoma if pressure is abnormally high.
-Internal eye pressure is measured either with a puff of air at the cornea or brief direct contact with the cornea, to measure how easily it is pushed inward.
+Internal eye pressure is measured either with a puff of air at the cornea or brief direct contact with the cornea, to measure how easy it is pushed inward.